gourao/libnfs/README.md

 ## Usage

 This utility is designed to run in Kubernetes.
 You must already have a storage provisioner installed and configured.
-You should also

 ### Testing with NetApp
+This section describes how to run this tool with NetApp Trident.
 You must have NetApp Trident already configured and enabled.

 To run this utility, you simply edit the provided `nfstest.yaml` Kubernetes POD spec.
 Change the NFS server IP address to point to your NetApp.